 Why?
 Because you can’t nurture more positive behavior by investing your energy in negative behavior.

-However, if you have a child who is more oppositional, strong willed, resistant or non-compliant, then you must understand this fundamental principal, or otherwise life will get ugly.
+However, if you have a child who is more oppositional, strong-willed, resistant, or non-compliant, then you must understand this fundamental principle, or otherwise, life will get ugly.

-So, the first principal to master is: You cannot nurture positive and healthy behavior by consistently investing your energy and time in negative behavior.
+So, the first principle to master is: You cannot nurture positive and healthy behavior by consistently investing your energy and time in negative behavior.
 So what do you do instead?

 Then, there are weeds!
 Weeds include all the negative behavior, such as whining, complaining, negotiating, arguing, not listening, disrespect, kids squabbling, and general attitudes of negativity.

 Your home may be a place where you invest more of your energy in weeds than seeds.
 If so, you likely have a few struggles on your hands.
 If you take the 30-day challenge, you can turn this around and make this year the best year ever.

 You start watering seeds very heavily.
 For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work, and responsibility.
 When the kids are carrying their plates from the table to the dishwasher, touch them on the shoulder and smile.
 When they help to carry in the groceries, gently wink at them.
 While they are doing their homework, walk by and give them a 30-second shoulder rub.
 When they are playing well together, walk by and smile, or bring them a cup of juice, or give them a thumbs-up.
 Every time you give your attention to these positive moments, you are watering seeds of responsibility with your attention and energy.

 In addition, however, you must “starve weeds.”
 You must avoid giving your energy to weeds, or otherwise, they just keep growing.
 Have you noticed that you can bring harsh consequences upon these “weed-like behaviors” and they just still don’t seem to go away?
 It’s because you keep watering them…watering them with your attention and energy.